epilot-dev/switching-deadlines/README.md

 )
 ```

+Check [EXAMPLES.md](EXAMPLES.md) for more usage examples.

 ## 📖 Documentation

-Comprehensive usage examples and background information are available in the 👉 [epilot dev center](https://docs.epilot.io/docs/deadlines/intro).
+Comprehensive documentation and background information are available in the 👉 [epilot dev center](https://docs.epilot.io/docs/deadlines/intro).

 ## 📜 Disclaimer